-Talking Writing is the Centre’s regular themed writing event, designed to explore the limits of what writing is and where it can take you.
+Talking Writing is our regular themed writing event, designed to explore the limits of what writing is and where it can take you.
 For each event a selection of writers are invited to share and discuss their work in relation to the chosen theme.
-Previous Talking Writing events have included: Callan Park Stories, Who’s Writing Who?, Lebanon, Weird Sydney, Refugee Stories, Who Is Alice Campion, and Lyrics on the Lawn.
+Check out the list of previous Talking Writing events and their themes below.

 Talking Writing: India

 India has long been the subject of literary fascination, from within and without.
 But what does it mean to write about a country, particularly when your sense of belonging may be complicated or compromised?
 And as far as muses go, what particular appeal or challenges does India present as a place and culture?
 Manisha Jolie […]